Financial Accounting: Accounting Cycle Simternship | Account Definitions and Journal Entries

 Do I have to keep going back to my Inbox to review receipts to enter for the Journals?

-You can actually view them in the Resources tab in the simulation.
+You can download these invoices within the Inbox of that email.
+You can also view them in the Resources tab in the simulation.
 This is located in the bottom right-hand corner of the simulation, and you can sort through the different receipts, invoices, contracts, etc.

 Why can't I put in the entry?